michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 43. Azure Cosmos DB provides new RBAC role, `Cosmos DB Operator`.
 This role lets you provision Azure Cosmos accounts, databases and containers but can't access the keys that are required to access the data.

-44. Azure CDN from Akamai purge request is processing the fastest.
+44. <b>Azure CDN from Akamai</b> purge request is processing the fastest.

 45. UseAzureAppConfiguration to allow the configuration setting registered for refresh to be updated while ASP.NET core web app continues to receive requests